AbdElRahman-Saad-ElDin/Restaurant-App/README.md

 npm run build
 ```

-The built files will be in the `dist/` directory, ready for deployment to any static hosting service like:
+The built files will be in the `dist/` directory, deployed to static hosting service on {Vercel}

-- Vercel
-- Netlify
-- GitHub Pages
-- AWS S3
+the link:

 ## 🤝 Contributing